-At the current time, run of mine (ROM) ore is either fed directly to the process plant front-end, or stockpiled for later treatment.
-The process facility, with a nameplate capacity of 2.5mtpa, comprises a comminution section of a primary crusher which feeds onto scalping screen which permits all or a portion of plus 75mm ore to proceed to a secondary gyratory crusher.
-The scalping screen underflow and gyratory crusher product proceed onto a crushed ore stockpile as a storage buffer ahead of the autogenous (AG) mill.
-Oversize (+35mm) from the AG mill discharge is screened at 65mm with the underflow passing through an XRT large diamond recovery circuit prior to rejoining the +65mm fraction and proceeding to the pebble crusher.
-Pebble crusher product may be routed either back to the ore stock pile or alternatively to a 28mm bleed screen via flopper gate control.
-When pebble crusher product is directed to the bleed screen all or a portion of the screen underflow is directed to the DMS feed belt.
-The overflow and the residual portion of the underflow rejoin the mill feed line.
+Current process circuit methodology is as follows.
+The Run of mine (ROM) ore is either fed directly to the process plant front-end, or stockpiled for later treatment.
+The process facility, with a nameplate capacity of 2.5mtpa, comprises a comminution section of a primary crusher, which feeds onto scalping screen which permits all or a portion of plus 75mm ore to proceed to a secondary gyratory crusher.
+The scalping screen underflow and gyratory crusher product proceed onto a crushed ore stockpile as a storage buffer ahead of the AG (Autogenous grinding) mill.
+Mill feed is via a single conveyor running from the coarse ore stockpile to the AG mill.
+AG mill discharge is screened at 60mm with oversize proceeding to a pebble crusher and the underflow proceeding to a bulk sorter sizing screen where it is further screened at 8mm.
+Underflow (-8mm ore) proceeds to a dense media separation circuit ("DMS").
+Overflow (+8mm) ore proceeds to an XRT sizing screen where it is split into size fractions appropriate to the X-ray Transmission machines ("XRT").
+Pebble crusher product may be routed either back to the fine ore stockpile or alternatively to a 28mm bleed screen via flopper gate control.
+When pebble crusher product is directed to the bleed screen all or a portion of the screen underflow is directed to the bulk sorter sizing screen feed belt.
+The oversize and the residual portion of the undersize rejoin the mill feed.